 Making Wise Choices as a Mom Instead of Foolish, Selfish Choices

-Are there foolish choices you need to stop making in 2019?
+Are there foolish choices you need to stop making?
 There’s a connection between foolishness and selfishness.
 Yes, some foolish choices are made out of ignorance (don’t we all ask our hair stylist for straight bangs at least once?), but some foolish choices we make as moms are made eyes-wide-open.
 When we make a foolish choice knowing full well how unwise the choice is, we are behaving selfishly.
 We are acting as if our actions will affect only us, and we are ignoring the far-reaching impact our choices have on family, friends, and community.

 Selfish foolishness is choosing to do the wrong thing when you know full well what’s right, wrong, and the consequences of both.

 As moms, we want our kids to grow up to be unselfish people who consider how their actions will impact themselves and others, and then make considerate, wise decisions.
 No mom wants to raise the opposite.
 Hopefully, no mom wants to be the opposite.

 Pick up your toes because they’re about to be stepped on.

 Is there an area in your life where you are acting like a selfish fool?
 An area where you know:

 - What the wise choices are

 - The possible consequences of both